itszootime/zconfig-ruby/README.md

 end
 ```

-If you wish to automatically reload the configuration as soon as it's updated, you'll need to tell ZConfig to watch:
+If you wish to automatically reload the configuration as soon as it's modified, you'll need to tell ZConfig to watch:

 ```ruby
 ZConfig.watch!